Bulletproof Biceps for Strongman & Strength Athletes: Injury Prevention & Arm Training That Actually Matters

 Here’s where lifters go wrong:

-1️⃣ Overloading the tendon in compromised positions—Like using an underhand grip on stones, tire flips, or deadlifts.
+1️⃣ Overloading the tendon in compromised positions - Like using a bent elbow and/or underhand grip on stones, tire flips, or deadlifts.

-3️⃣ Accumulating too much fatigue—Smashing heavy stones, carries, and rows with no dedicated recovery strategy means your tendons never fully recover.
+4️⃣ Accumulating too much fatigue - Smashing heavy stones, carries, and rows with no dedicated recovery strategy means your tendons never fully recover.

-4️⃣ Skipping warm-ups and mobility work—Jumping straight into max-effort work without properly preparing the tendons is asking for a rupture.
+5️⃣ Skipping warm-ups and mobility work - Jumping straight into max-effort work without properly preparing the tendons is asking for a rupture.

-🔑 Key principle: The stronger and more conditioned your tendons, the more force they can withstand under heavy loads.
-Training the muscle alone isn’t enough—you need to strengthen the entire system.
+The stronger and more conditioned your tendons, the more force they can withstand under heavy loads.
+Training the muscle alone isn’t enough - you need to strengthen the entire system.

 One of the biggest culprits behind biceps tears in strongman is excessive use of an underhand grip in training.